grezniczek/redcap_nedcaptcha/README.md

 ### Project-Level Settings

 - **Debug Mode:** When enabled, some additional information that may help troubleshooting will be printed to the Web-browser's console.

+- **Show error messages in the browser:** When enabled, error messages such as PHP exceptions are shown in the browser at the top of survey pages.

 - **CAPTCHA Type:** Sets the type of CAPTCHA that is used to protect the public survey.
   - _None:_ The CAPTCHA is deactivated.